 Need to CC something?
 Set up a macro.
 Assigned to an interrupt?
 Don’t miss it, but if you do, speak up and ask for coverage.
-Ball duty?
-Go early to your position and don’t miss unless you want a 3 hour groan-fest on Xanesh.
+If you’re on egg duty, know exactly which one you’re going to on Broodkeeper.
 Prove that you are dependable.
-That means click the extra action button at the right time or doing a variety of other thankless tasks.
+That means clicking the extra action button at the right time or doing a variety of other thankless tasks.
 The players who can consistently do that will be the ones that will get more active raid time in the group instead of on the bench outside looking in.

 The DPS will come later if you stay alive and do your job.
 It might be demoralizing to see yourself closer to the bottom of the rankings, but don’t worry about that because you’re competing against others who’ve farmed these bosses for a while and have a gear advantage over you (or a Corruption advantage).